-The Chartres Cathedral is visible from miles around.
-The first glimpse of it is often a very memorable moment for pilgrims.
+The Chartres Cathedral is visible from miles.
+The first glimpse of it is often a very memorable and cherished moment for pilgrims.

 As you prepare to enter the Chartres Cathedral, take several minutes to consider these questions from Praying the Chartres Labyrinth: A Pilgrim’s Guidebook (Cincinnati: Pilgrim Press, 2006).
 If it feels right, write the answers in your pilgrimage journal.

 What does it feel like in Chartres?

-How many ways can I answer the question, “Why have I come?”
+How many different ways can I answer the question, “Why have I come?”

 What fears would I like to release now that I am arriving at a place that supports change?